scottleechua/scottleechua.github.io/_posts/2022-01-21-self-hosting-ghost-on-gcp.md

 8. Go to Cloudflare > ghostblog.com > Overview, then in the right sidebar, Advanced Actions > `Pause Cloudflare on site` while finishing setup.

 #### Set up Mailgun
-1. Make a Mailgun account under the `Flex Trial` plan.
+1. Make a Mailgun account under the `Foundation Trial` plan.
 You'll be asked to confirm a phone number and put your card details on file.
 2. Select `Add a custom domain`:
     - Domain name: `ghostblog.com`
     - Domain region: `US` (unless your website requires within-`EU` data processing)